llm-bible/llm-bible.github.io/_publications/narayan2021planning.markdown

 bibkey: narayan2021planning
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2104.07606"}
-tags: ['Training Techniques', 'Model Architecture', 'Pretraining Methods', 'Transformer', 'Prompting', 'Applications']
+tags: ['Transformer', 'Applications', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'Prompting']
 ---
 We introduce a simple but flexible mechanism to learn an intermediate plan to ground the generation of abstractive summaries.
 Specifically, we prepend (or